HenryXi/mongodb/etc/drop database in mongodb.md

 # Drop database in MongoDB
 Use ``db.dropDatabase()`` to delete the current selected database.
-If no database selected this commend will delete the default database ``test``.
+If no database selected this command will delete the default database ``test``.
 Before deleting you need show all database.
-Delete a database commend like following.
+Delete a database command like following.
 ```bash
 > show dbs
 local          0.078GB